Tech Made Simple

 Accuweather maps show a radar map of the New York area.

-AccuWeather provides detailed air quality data, including the level of particulate matter at two sizes (less than 10 micrometers and less than 2.5 micrometers), nitrogen dioxide, sulfur dioxide, carbon monoxide, and ground-level ozone.
+AccuWeather provides detailed air quality data, including the level of particulate matter at two sizes (less than 10 micrometers and less than 2.5 micrometers): nitrogen dioxide, sulfur dioxide, carbon monoxide, and ground-level ozone.
 You can also view air quality maps and an hourly air-quality forecast.

-For news, AccuWeather has a blog that’s written by its staff of weather experts, which range in specialties from regional weather to astronomy and climate change.
+For news, AccuWeather has a blog written by its staff of weather experts, which range in specialties from regional weather to astronomy and climate change.
 You’ll also find videos produced by AccuWeather and taken from across the web.
 The selection isn’t as deep as The Weather Channel, but there’s plenty to watch.

-If you need access to specific weather stations: Weather Underground
+If you need access to specific weather stations, Weather Underground

 Weather Underground local forecast page with the current temperature, high and low temperatures, feels like temperature, wind speed and gusts, precipitation forecast.
 Below are show forecasts for Today, Tonight and Tomorrow with the temperature, chance of precipitation and a short description of the forecast.